 Planning the ultimate ski trip?
 We’ve got you covered.
 Nothing could be more magical than jetting off to a winter wonderland with your best pals and loved ones.
-But these kinds of trips require a great deal of planning and preparation.
+But these kinds of trips require some ski lessons as well as a great deal of planning and preparation.
 You need to make sure everyone in your group has what they need to join in on all the fun.
 That means having the proper gear, like a ski helmet communication system, and an appetite for adventure.

 If some people aren’t interested in skiing but still want to come along, they should be able to find other activities to enjoy nearby without getting bored after a few days.
 Arranging the details will involve a lot of back and forth in the weeks and months leading up to the trip.
 Hold off on making the final arrangements until everyone has had a chance to weigh in.
 A little bit of patience and compromise goes a long way when there’s more than one person involved.
 Avoid these crucial mistakes to make the most of your time together in the snow.